-Let’s talk about how to make a DIY moss topiary in a pot.
+Let’s talk about how to make a moss topiary in a pot.
 Because it’s close to mid-May, this means flowering planting is so close for annuals in our neck of the woods in Northern NJ.
 I look forward to trying some different plants this year in our containers.

 My goal, grow flowers for cutting to bring in the house because I miss gardening, and this is a great option for us.
 Wish me luck when visiting the garden center.
 We have lost most of our garden centers that have been in our area since my childhood.
 It truly makes me sad but life changes, right?